fanisvl/pilot/README.md

    This is the simplest approach. \
    An **SSD-Mobilenet** network was trained on a custom dataset of ~50 images (augmented to ~100). \
    The model can achieve inference at ~10Hz for both frames on the Jetson Nano, with TensorRT acceleration.
-   Since the IMX219-83 stereo camera does not have hardware synchronization, the TimeSyncrhonizer filter is used.
+   Since the IMX219-83 stereo camera does not have hardware synchronization, the TimeSynchronizer filter is used.
-   Although functional for test pursposes, due to the low amount of data and the low amount of variance within the data (the cones were placed at a max of ~2m from the camera due to space constraints), the model does not generalize well.
-It's prediction confidence drops significantly as the distance of cones increases.
+   Although functional for test pursposes, due to the low amount of data and the low amount of variance within the data (the cones were placed at a max of ~2m from the camera due to space constraints), the model prediction confidence drops significantly as the distance of cones increases.
 A larger and more diverse dataset should be collected.

 ### 1B.
 Cone detection on left frame, and bounding box propagation to the right frame.
    Bounding box propagation can be achieved by: